Return to Title IV Funds Policy

-- If a promissory note for a Perkins Loan or Stafford Loan has not been signed and submitted by the student prior to the withdrawal date, the loan(s) is automatically cancelled.
+- If a promissory note for a Perkins Loan or Direct Loan has not been signed and submitted by the student prior to the withdrawal date, the loan(s) is automatically cancelled.

-- If an entrance loan interview has not been completed by the student prior to the withdrawal date, the Stafford Loan is automatically cancelled.
+- If an entrance loan interview has not been completed by the student prior to the withdrawal date, the Direct Loan is automatically cancelled.

 - Students who have not completed verification are not eligible for financial aid and are not included under this policy.

 Determination of Withdraw Date

 The withdrawal date used in the return calculation of a student's federal financial aid is the actual date indicated on the official with- draw form that a student turns into the Registrar's Office or the date that Catawba Administratively Withdraws a student.
 If a student stops attending classes without notifying the College, the withdrawal date will be the midpoint of the semester or the last date of academic activity determined.
 Additional documentation supporting the last date of academic activity may be provided by the student if they verify a later date of attendance than determined by the College.

 If a student receives financial aid, but never attends classes, the Financial Aid Office must return all disbursed funds to the respective federal and institutional aid programs.

 Students Who Receive All Failing Grades at the End of a Term (Semester)